Archiv8/etl/INSTALL.md

 + Ensure all dependencies that are not present in the main Arch Linux repositories are installed.
 (It make be necessary to run pacman -Syy to refresh the package list before proceeding to the next step)
 + Extract the package
 + Switch to the package's directory
-+ Make any changes to the configuration options in the PKGBUILD and save, [see above][#configure-optional]
++ Make any changes to the configuration options in the PKGBUILD and save, [see above](#configure-optional)
 + Run makepkg with the -s (--syncdeps) Switch
 + When the package is build run pacman -U /path/to/mypackage-9.1-1.tar.zst.